adamtornhill/code-maat/README.md

               InfoUtils.java,  BarChart.java,  62,      45
               ...

 In the example above, the first column (`entity`) gives us the name of the module, the second (`coupled`) gives us the name of a logically coupled module, the third column (`degree`) gives us the coupling as a percentage (0-100), and finally `average-revs` gives us the average number of revisions of the two modules.

 To interpret the data, consider the `InfoUtils.java` module in the example output above.
 The coupling tells us that each time it's modified, it's a 78% risk/chance that we'll have to change our `Page.java` module too.
 Since there's probably no reason they should change together, the analysis points to a part of the code worth investigating as a potential target for a future refactoring.

+*Advanced*: the coupling analysis also supports `--verbose-results`.
+In verbose mode, the coupling analysis also includes the number of revisions for each coupled entity together with the number of shared revisions.
+The main use cases for this option are a) build custom filters to reduce noise, or b) research studies.

 ### Calculate code age